kevgo/tricorder/README.md

 ### `tricorder postedit`

-This command is meant to run inside the agentic loop.
+This command is meant to run to check changes that were just made for code smells, for example inside an agentic loop.
 It runs the same linters as `tricorder lint`, but only against files that are currently uncommitted: staged, unstaged, and untracked.